anquanscan/sec-tools/README.md

 [vgs-rails-bikerental](https://github.com/verygoodsecurity/vgs-rails-bikerental): An example demonstrating how Very Good Security can secure a Rails application without any code changes and instantly make it PCI DSS Level 2 compliant.
 [the-broken-links-project](https://github.com/jspeed-meyers/the-broken-links-project): A site for an IQT R&D initiative on software supply chain security.
 [Nettacker](https://github.com/OWASP/Nettacker): Automated Penetration Testing Framework - Open-Source Vulnerability Scanner - Vulnerability Management
 [XSpear](https://github.com/hahwul/XSpear): Powerfull XSS Scanning and Parameter analysis tool&gem
+[threat-personas](https://github.com/cydea/threat-personas): We borrow the concept of 'personas' from UX/service design and apply it to threat actors to improve understanding between security, technology and business teams.
+Created at the Open Security Summit 2020.